Road Safety

 To find out more about motorcycle helmets and the law see:

-Ride Free: new online motorcycle training to improve road safety
+Ride Free: online motorcycle training to improve road safety

 The Driver and Vehicle Standards Agency (DVSA) have announced the introduction of Ride Free, a free online training course which you should complete before going for Compulsory Basic Training (CBT).
 The training consists of five pre-course eLearning modules.
 Full details of the course and how to enrol can be found here.